 Wimmera Health Care Group is the major teaching health service provider for the Wimmera and Southern-Mallee region.
 It has excellent acute and sub-acute inpatient facilities and provides care across a vast range of health disciplines including; emergency, medical, surgical, midwifery, paediatrics, intensive care, operating theatre, day procedure unit, dialysis and day oncology unit over two campuses.
 The health service has 80 acute beds, 20 sub-acute beds, 132 bed nursing home and hostel across both campuses.

-The Graduate Nurse program comprises of three intakes each year (January, April and July) with a total of 20 graduates (eight in January, four in April and eight in July).
+The Graduate Nurse program comprises of three intakes each year (January, April and June) with a total of 20 - 25 graduates.
+Resgistered Nurse RN's and Dual Degree (Midwifery).

 Participants are employed on a 54 week contract, part time at 0.8 EFT.
 Two weeks annual leave is designated to each graduate in the middle of the program.
 In extenuating circumstances annual leave may be negotiated.
 The program consists of both a theoretical and practical component both of which have been developed in response to the specific learning needs of graduate nurses.

 - Provide an opportunity for the graduate nurse to consolidate and integrate nursing knowledge into practice.